mustafaacikyol/Javascript_Projects/README.md

 There are 3 tab buttons in this project.

 When the buttons are clicked, it displays its own content on the screen.

+### 12. Countdown Clock
+Countdown clock is included in this project.

+When the time expires, the time expired message appears on the screen.